Paris Molokwu

 Munk School of Global Affairs and Public Policy

-Lisa Toi is an undergraduate student studying Peace, Conflict, and Justice and Philosophy at the University of Toronto.
+While interning at Arctic360, Lisa Toi was an undergraduate student studying Peace, Conflict, and Justice and Philosophy at the University of Toronto.
 In the past, she has worked with the Canadian Voice of Women for Peace as a Development and Youth Engagement Specialist.
-She has also been active in student groups such as Students for Shelters and HanVoice in hopes of utilizing the concepts in her studies to real-world issues.
-She currently serves as the Co-Vice President at Students for Shelters UTSG and as an editor for the Students for Shelters Illuminate Magazine.
+She was also active in student groups such as Students for Shelters and HanVoice in hopes of utilizing the concepts in her studies to real-world issues.
+She served as the Co-Vice President at Students for Shelters UTSG and as an editor for the Students for Shelters Illuminate Magazine.
 She is particularly passionate about issues relating to human rights and environmental degradation.
 With Arctic360, she is excited to explore how these issues in intersect in the North American Arctic.

 David Okojie